Fairblock/fairyring/testutil/conditionalenc/readme.md

 The `channel` is the channel id on the osmosis chain which is connected to fairyring.
 For the test, it can be set to `channel-4293`.
 The `local_fallback_address` is the address on osmosis chain which in case the ibc transfer did not work, the output tokens will be sent to.
 The value for the test can be set to `osmo1pw5aj2u5thkgumkpdms0x78y97e6ppfl6vmjpd` or the contract address.

+Values such as `pool_id` or `channel` should be hardcoded in the frontend.
+For instance, the frontend needs to know which pool id to use for each set of input and output token defined by the user.
+Later, we might add the option so that the user can choose these values on their own.
 After setting all fields in the `MsgTransfer` it should be marshalized to `[]byte` can be encrypted.
 The encryption output will go in the `Data` field of the transaction.
 The remaining field of the transaction is the `Creator` which will be set as any other transaction.